'NYT' Published Anonymous Op-Ed Because Trump-Russia Narrative Is 'Falling Apart,' Lindsey Graham Says

 Not only is the Trump-Russia narrative falling apart, according to Senator Graham, but Robert Mueller’s probe into Russian election interference is as well.
 This is why, Graham argued, the New York Times – which is “the choir director for the left” – published the piece in the first place.

 “Why this op-ed piece now?
 The New York Times is the choir director for the Left.
 They set the agenda for the left and mainstream media.
-They chose this peace to start a narrative that Trump is crazy I think because the Russia probe is falling apart.
+They chose this piece to start a narrative that Trump is crazy I think because the Russia probe is falling apart.
 The idea that Trump colluded with Russia is falling apart before our eyes.”

-The New York Times piece has been occupying the headlines of U.S., and international media for days.
-In it, the anonymous author accuses Donald Trump of being an impulsive, unpredictable incompetent leader, alleging that there exists a resistance movement within the administration; a movement with the end goal of combating, and undermining Trump, directining White House policy from the shadows.
+The New York Times piece has been occupying the headlines of the U.S., and international media for days.
+In it, the anonymous author accuses Donald Trump of being an impulsive, unpredictable incompetent leader, alleging that there exists a resistance movement within the administration; a movement with the end goal of combating and undermining Trump, and directing White House policy from the shadows.

 As CNN reported, citing West Wing sources familiar with the matter, President Donald Trump has narrowed down the search for the anonymous author.
 The President is reportedly obsessed with finding out who the author is, and he has also called on Attorney General Jeff Sessions to launch a probe into the New York Times, and investigate the author of the piece.